 The financial statements have been prepared on the basis of accounting principles applicable to a going concern, which contemplate the realization of assets and the discharge of liabilities in the ordinary course of business.
-As of April 30, 2022, the Company had recurring net losses and negative cash flows from operations.
+As of April 30, 2023, the Company had recurring net losses and negative cash flows from operations.
 In addition, the Company has future spending commitments with the Government of Mexico to keep its exploration concessions in good standing.

-As at April 30, 2022, the Company had an accumulated deficit of \$3,487,322 (January 31, 2022 - \$3,474,657) and a working capital surplus of \$535,471 (January 31, 2022 - \$1,006,887).
-For the three months ended April 30, 2022, the Company incurred a net loss of \$12,665 (April 30, 2021 - \$47,941).
+As at April 30, 2023, the Company had an accumulated deficit of 3,673,281 (January 31, 2023 - 3,658,005) and a working capital surplus of 105,978 (January 31, 2023 - 175,264).
+For the period ended April 30, 2023, the Company incurred a net loss of 15,276 (April 30, 2022 - 12,665).
 The business of exploring for minerals involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable mining operations.
 The recoverability of the carrying value of exploration properties and the Company's continued existence is dependent upon the preservation of its interest in the underlying properties, the discovery of economically recoverable reserves and the achievement of profitable operations.
-The Company will be successful.
+The Company also is dependent upon its ability to continue to raise adequate financing and there can be no assurances that the Company will be successful.
 These circumstances comprise a material uncertainty, which may lend significant doubt as to the ability of the Company to continue as a going concern.
 Changes in future conditions could require material write-downs of the carrying values.
 The Company is actively targeting sources of additional financing, which may assure continuation of the Company's operations and exploration programs.

-The financial statements do not reflect the adjustments or reclassification of assets and liabilities, which would be necessary if the Company were unable to continue its operations as a going concern.
+The condensed interim consolidated financial statements do not reflect the adjustments or reclassification of assets and liabilities, which would be necessary if the Company were unable to continue its operations as a going concern.